 Do a spot check to ascertain if there is another reason that your caddy could be falling, one of the possible ways to fix the situation is to improve the friction.

-You can do that by placing pieces of rubber between pole and floors and between pole and ceiling.
+You can do that by placing pieces of rubber between poles and floors and between poles and ceilings.
 You can also use heavy-duty double-sided mounting tape.

-How to hang shower caddy on a tile?
+How to hang a shower caddy on a tile?

-The following are the crucial step that you should follow when hanging you shower caddy on tiles without the need to make markings or drill the tiles.
+The following are the crucial step that you should follow when hanging your shower caddy on tiles without the need to make markings or drill the tiles.

 - Wash the hook suction cup with warm water and shake it to remove excess water.
 Stick the cups on tiles and ensure no air particles enter as it may make the suction cup unstable